Policies

 With a plan such as this, within five years, the ranks of our combat-trained volunteer defenders could swell to around 200,000[1].
 That's a significant number.
 And the price tag?
 Less than $0.3 billion per year out of the current $45 billion annual defence budget, roughly equivalent to the cost of purchasing three-and-a-half additional F-35 fighter jets.
 However, the deterrence value of such a program would be out of all proportion to its modest price.

-The North Atlantic Treaty Organisation — NATO — assures its 30 member countries with a trigger called Article 5, which states that all will come to the aid of one in the event of an attack.
-Frankly, it's time Australia had an Article 5 it could call on with real concrete consequences for any would-be aggressor.
+The North Atlantic Treaty Organisation — NATO — assures its 32 member countries with a trigger called Article 5, which states that all will come to the aid of one in the event of an attack.
+Frankly, it's time Australia had an Article 5 it could call on with concrete consequences for any would-be aggressor.

-Frankly, it's time Australia had an Article 5 it could call on with real concrete consequences for any would-be aggressor
+Frankly, it's time Australia had an Article 5 it could call on with concrete consequences for any would-be aggressor

 Perhaps it’s time for an Asia-Pacific-focused sister organisation to NATO.
 Call it PATO – the Pacific Area Treaty Organization.
 It’s worth noting that the US, the UK, and France have territorial interests in the Pacific due to their long history of engagement in the region.